 At any rate, one of the reasons I compiled Theory of Harmony is to encourage learning repertoire.
 Discovering what the masters actually played always offers the right path.
 A transcription of a chorus of Dameron or Silver on “Ladybird” has value.
 The abstract Mantooth realization does not.

 Sources and footnotes for Theory of Harmony:

 The Joplin is anywhere and everywhere.
 Artie Matthews used to be harder to find, but now the five Pastime rags are just up at IMSLP.
-James Scott was another black ragtime composer who published a lot of worthy music; James Lamb was a white ragtime composer who unashamedly loved Chopin.
+James Scott was another black ragtime composer who published a lot of worthy music; Joseph Lamb was a white ragtime composer who unashamedly loved Chopin.
 (Skipping decades ahead into the future, I also dig the 70’s ragtimes of William Bolcom and William Albright.)